T-O-R-U-S/Macrofile/README.md

 I was playing a game composed of mindless grinding.
 It was fun, but it was so brainless that it could be automated.
 Problem is, I wasn't satisfied with most macro software (or AHK) so now I'm making my own thing

+# Aims

+- Simplicity
+- Speed/conciseness

+# Non-goals

+- Ergonomics (This was designed only to be used by me).
+Due to this, you will find many unhelpful errors.

 # Usage

 ### Functions